Jytte Klausen

 Jytte Klausen (born 21 February 1954) is a Danish-born scholar of politics who teaches at Brandeis University in Waltham, Massachusetts as the Lawrence A. Wien Professor of International Cooperation in the Department of Politics.
 Klausen has also served as an affiliate at the Minda de Gunzburg Center for European Studies at Harvard, among other positions.

-Klausen is a graduate of the University of Aarhus in Denmark, and earned her doctorate at the New School for Social Research in New York.
+Klausen is a graduate of the University of Aarhus in Denmark, and earned her doctorate at the New School for Social Research in New York City.
 Her background is in comparative historical research with a focus on Western Europe and North America.
 She also has expertise in domestic and international terrorism, Islam in the West, and immigration and social cohesion.